mit-esp/new-esp-website/README.md

 A website to help manage the logistics of large short-term educational programs.
 This website was written by the [MIT Educational Studies Program](https://esp.mit.edu) to support [Splash](https://esp.mit.edu/learn/Splash) and other educational programs.

+Before setup, clone this repo.
+File paths in these instructions are relative with respect to the repo's home directory.

 ## Docker Setup
 First, install Docker via whichever method your OS uses.
 ```